pivotal/docs-tap/getting-started.md

 The custom resource for the policy must have a name of `image-policy`.

-The platform operator should add to the `spec.verification.exclude.resources.namespaces` section any namespaces that are known to run container images that are not currently signed, such as the `kube-system` namespace.
+> **Important**: The platform operator should add to the
+> `spec.verification.exclude.resources.namespaces` section any namespaces that
+> are known to run container images that are not currently signed, such as the
+> `kube-system` namespace.

 #### Examples and Expected Results